codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 in the headline.
 I'm sorry for this sudden plan.
 Because I have a feeling that pseudo-elements are somewhat related to pseudo-classes.
 (Maybe not, I'm not sure. :D)

 CSS allows us to insert some `fake elements` into webpages.
-Search Engines like Google, Bing, etc... won't see the content inside those elements.
+Search engines like Google, Bing, etc... won't see the content inside those elements.
 It's because pseudo-elements are only used for styling purposes.